skoszewski/ado-mcp/README.md

 scripts/run_container.sh --transport stdio
 ```

+`scripts/build_container.sh` builds the `ado-mcp:latest` image. `scripts/run_container.sh`
-`scripts/run_container.sh` publishes the server on `127.0.0.1:8888` and passes its arguments to
+publishes the server on `127.0.0.1:8888` and passes its arguments to `ado-mcp`.
+It passes
-`ado-mcp`.
-Credentials are read from `.env` in the repository root when it exists, as plain
+credentials to the container from the `.env` file in the repository root when that file exists,
-`NAME=value` lines, and from the authentication variables above when they are set in the
+as plain `NAME=value` lines, and from the authentication variables above when they are set in the
 calling shell. `IMAGE` overrides the image name (`ado-mcp:latest`) and `PORT` the host port.

 ## Flags